QuintinKerns/QuintinKerns/README.md

 ["EscapeTwo" Pentesting Report (PDF)](https://github.com/QuintinKerns/QuintinKerns/blob/main/Hack%20The%20Box%20-%20Penetration%20Test%20Findings%20Report.pdf)

 ### 🛡️ M.S.
 Capstone: Red Hat Enterprise Linux 8 Hardening:
-Performed SCAP scanning and peer vulnerability assessments using Nmap, Nessus, and OWASP Zap.
-Focused on system hardening and CIS benchmarking.
+3-phase team capstone project that involve hardening a RHEL VM, performing peer vulnerability assessments, and documenting the process for a final presentation.
+While my teammates focused on VM hardening following CIS benchmarks and documentation, I handled the peer assessment portion by scanning another team's VM using Nmap, Nessus, and OWASP Zap.
+Using my discoveries, I informed the other team of their security gaps as well as documented them for my team to include in the presentation.

 ### 📖 Maze Ransomware Technical Analysis:
 Reverse engineered the Maze DLL and analyzed it in a sandboxed environment using Flare VM.
 Findings published in the 2021 Future Technologies Conference.